EndPointCorp/end-point-blog/2011/05/05/benchmarking-perl-map.html.md

 return \@options;
 ```

-I'm a big fan of Ruby's [inject method](http://www.ruby-doc.org/core/classes/Enumerable.html#M001494) and in general a fan of the [Enumerable Module](http://www.ruby-doc.org/core/classes/Enumerable.html), but I have a brain block when it comes to using the map method in both Perl and Ruby.
+I’m a big fan of Ruby’s [inject method](https://ruby-doc.org/core-2.5.1/Enumerable.html#M001494) and in general a fan of the [Enumerable Module](https://ruby-doc.org/core-2.5.1/Enumerable.html), but I have a brain block when it comes to using the map method in both Perl and Ruby.
 I spent a little time investigating and working on a small local Perl script to test the implementation of the map method.
 I came up with the following:

 ```perl
 return [ map {